axiom-data-science/axiom-data-science.github.io/_ooi-updates/2020-09-14-v1-release-notes.md

 * Cascading filtering for parameter and instrument selection
 * Add “All” search feature
 * Integrate beta version of global locators and data filter widget on the landing page
-* Add global view inset to platform map
+* Add globe inset to platform map
 * Refactor of v1.0 landing page

 #### Annotation and Deployment